KauanAg-devs/gmailandLinkedin-bot/README.md

 LinkedIn constantly updates its pages elements' selectors.
 If You would like to see more scripts and more frequent updates, please consider a donation to the student (me) for a new laptop and an education abroad 💲💲: https://nakigoe.org/en/donate

 The project needs funding, planned features:

 •  separating basic documentation and setup instructions;

 •  separating code into 3 parts:

      1) script logic,

      2) moving assistant functions into PyPI package,

      3) adding a separate file with settings;

 •  composite queries by words coming in as JSON format instead of URLs.
+This is important if you target multiple specific locations with specific queries that provide 3-10 results each.

 inquiries: https://t.me/nakigoe

 ⭐ Add stars to all my repositories on GitHub: https://github.com/nakigoe

+<b>24 January 2024 update:</b>

+Element selectors update

 <b>19 January 2024 update:</b>

 Multi-search feature added:

 •  You can now add multiple people from your contacts, whom contacts you want to connect to;

 •  You can now add multiple search queries (URLs from the Linkedin Search) as an array of links of any length.
 Important in cases where a specific query produces short list of results and you have to perform the same search in very specific locations.

 <b>20 October 2023 upgrade:</b>